University of Northern Colorado Scholarships 2025–2026 | Automatic, WUE & Competitive Awards

 💰 Cost of Attendance at University of Northern Colorado

-Average Net Price: $18,310 per year (2022–23 NCES, latest available data).
+Average Net Price: $18,457 per year (latest College Scorecard).
 That’s what families actually paid on average after grants and scholarships—loans not included.
 Because federal reporting lags, use this as a benchmark rather than a current bill.

 Who qualifies?

 Students admitted from participating WUE states (AK, AZ, CA, HI, ID, MT, NV, NM, ND, OR, SD, UT, WA, WY).
-No GPA or test score minimums are listed—eligibility is based on residency and admission.
+Eligibility is based on admission and state residency.

 How much do families really save?